erasmogarcia84/glofox-punk-api/README.md

 With more time I would like to add the following features to the app:

 - Beer Details page (with full information received from the API).. which is very interesting
-- Use the Redux Toolkit to manage state
+- Redux Toolkit and React Query

 ## License